-With Advent beginning this Sunday, I wanted to share some musical selections for this time of waiting.
+With Advent beginning, I wanted to share some musical selections for this time of waiting.
 Some will hopefully be familiar, and others will be unfamiliar but enjoyable nonetheless.

 The first selection is one that will likely be familiar to all readers.
 “Veni Veni Emmanuel” is one of the so-called “O Antiphons,” which are traditionally sung each day leading up to Christmas Eve.
 Each takes its first words from one of Christ’s titles in Scripture, primarily from prophecies, such as “O Oriens,” or (in poetic translation), “O Rising Sun,” which appear in Isaiah and Malachi.
 Here is a choral arrangement of the chant sung by the King Singers.